aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/siddur-livnat-hasapir-lkabbalat-shabbat-friday-night-siddur.html.md

 Such prayerbooks are in a very real sense, navigational, just as a map is understood as navigational; they should guide us how to get from the Shire to the Mirkwood, how to enter into a communion with other congregants, or how to meet the Divine safely in an experience of anamnesis and euphoria.
 However, just as a map can be mistaken for the imagined territory, so too the arrangement of prayers can be mistaken for the practice, completely obscuring the destination in its simple presentation of the set of text to be read, chanted, or sung alone and together.

-☛ We advance with some severity that while it is imperative to hold and cherish the practice and its goal, it is crucial for the practicioner to critique the map / siddur on the basis of whether it helps one to attain this goal.
+☛ We advance with some severity that while it is imperative to hold and cherish the practice and its goal, it is crucial for the practitioner to critique the map / siddur on the basis of whether it helps one to attain this goal.
 To do less, I believe, is to put too much faith in the map maker or siddur designer.
 There are always manifold ways to reach a destination, some well trodden, others still waiting to be discovered.
 And some routes are already, purposefully designed to advance (or erase) certain worldviews and political agendas.
 We must be extra mindful and critical of any technology that presents itself as a mentor like guide for some of the most intimate experiences we can imagine: inviting with delicate subtleties, internal voices and divine projections.

 This siddur, my first, is a bridge to the land beyond the River Sambatyon; in my translation I have sought to elevate and evoke the magical and mythical over any other critical literal or historical reading.
 Siddur Livnat haSapir will look different compared to other siddurim.[foot]<table style="margin-left: auto;margin-right: auto;">
 <tbody>